Aung-IO/odin-projects/README.md

 # odin-projects
-The repo is for odin-projects
+The repo is for odin-projects/landing-page